iamcco/coc-zi/README.md

 Auto suggest english words when you type for the right place

-> If `look` command does not exists it will use 10k words.
+> If `look` command does not exists it will only use 10k words.

 - auto suggest
 - hover document using [ECDICT](https://github.com/skywind3000/ECDICT)